Reducing

 Nesting makes your code easier to read and understand for both yourself and other developers.
 It allows you to write cleaner, easier-to-read nested selectors, making code much easier to maintain and increase development productivity.

-Nesting helps you to group {TAB} related styles.
-And write CSS in {TAB} a nested hierarchy.
-This means {TAB} you don't have to {TAB} {TAB} {BOLD} repeat the entire selector {/BOLD} again {TAB} {TAB} when styling {TAB} {TAB} {TAB} specific child elements {TAB} {TAB} {TAB} or pseudo-selectors.
+Nesting helps you to group related styles and write CSS in a nested hierarchy.
+This helps reduce repeating the entire selector again when styling specific child elements or pseudo-selectors, which ultimately leads to improved code readability.